LM-Commons/.github/profile/README.md

 should be addressed to the Laminas Project organisation.

 Laminas is a trademark of the Laminas Project a Series of LF Projects, LLC.

-This is not an official Laminas Project organization.
-Issues and questions related to the Laminas MVC, Components and Mezzio should be addressed to the Laminas Project organisation.

-Laminas is a trademark of the Laminas Project a Series of LF Projects, LLC.